Callanish IV: Description

+Callanish monuments

+Callanish IV is one of several groups of standing stones scattered across the moorland of western Lewis in the Outer Hebrides.
+Archaeologists often describe these sites together as the Callanish monuments.
+Instead of a single stone circle standing alone, the landscape around Loch Roag contains a small network of prehistoric sites built during the Neolithic.

+The best known of these monuments is the nearby Callanish stone circle, often called Callanish I. Other sites lie within a few kilometres of it, including Callanish II, Callanish III, and Callanish VIII.
+Each is slightly different.
+Some form small circles of stones, while others appear as short lines or oval groups set into the ground.

+Most of the monuments stand on low ridges or gentle slopes above Loch Roag and the surrounding sea inlets.
+From these places there are wide views across the open moor and toward the coast.
+The stones often stand on slight rises where they are easy to see against the sky.
+In some cases it is possible that people moving across the landscape could see one group of stones from another.

+Taken together, these sites suggest that the stones were never meant to stand alone.
+Instead they formed part of a wider ceremonial landscape used by the communities who lived along the western coast of Lewis thousands of years ago.

-Scheduled Monument
+Scheduled monument

 The circle and cairn is a scheduled monument.
 It was scheduled in 1992 and the scheduled area is irregular, the longest aspect is 410m long, north–south.
 It covers the cairn and an area around those in which buried evidence may survive below the peat.
 Though it may also be to preserve the sighting lines from the circle.

 The statement of national importance says of the site:

 "The monument is of national importance as a very fine field monument, a small circle with central burial cairn.
 The undisturbed deep peat around it gives it the potential for recovery of information regarding contemporary landuse and economy, and possibly other structural evidence.
 It is also of national importance as a member of the Callanish group of circles, settings and cairns ('Callanish IV').
 Together, this complex is one of the most remarkable Neolithic/Bronze Age site assemblages in N W Europe, and holds great potential for further studies into the date, nature and purpose of megalithic stone circles and settings."